learn-co-curriculum/fe-css-fundamentals/README.md

 In this case a class is more specific as it is applied to only certain h1, where as selecting all h1s is very general.
 Thus classes like `.intro` have more authority than a type selector such as `h1`.
 The end result is that the heading has dark blue text instead of light blue.
 The general rule is descendent overrides id which overrides class which overrides type which overrides universal.

-If there are two selectors of equal authgority the one that is written further down the page (closer to the bottom) will win.
+If there are two selectors of equal authority the one that is written further down the page (closer to the bottom) will win.
 This is the last man rule.

 See the link in the resources at the bottom of the lesson to explore CSS selector authority in more detail.